furniture board vs plywood

 Plywood vs Particle Board Cabinets

-plywood and particle board can vary in quality, making it hard to say that one is always better than the other.
+Plywood and particle board can vary in quality, making it hard to say that one is always better than the other.
 The quality of plywood depends on the number of plies and the thickness of the wood.
 Fewer plies are less stable, so quality plywood will have more plies.
 The quality also depends on how well the plies glued together.
 Low-quality plywood will have gaps, making it less reliable.
 Plywood used for frameless cabinetry usually has between seven and nine plies. and a thickness of 3/4 of an inch, Linda said.
-For face-frame cabinetry, half-inch plywood used for the sides, top. and bottom because the frame adds strength to the box structure. shelves are 3/4 inch plywood.
-So, though plywood is superior in general. there are many cases where particle board will perform. well enough to justify the cost savings
+For face-frame cabinetry, half-inch plywood used for the sides, top.
+And bottom because the frame adds strength to the box structure.
+Shelves are 3/4 inch plywood.
+So, though plywood is superior in general.
+There are many cases where particle board will perform.
+Well enough to justify the cost savings.

-Particle board quality depends on the size of the particles that make it up. the glue that holds it together, and the density of the board.
+Particle board quality depends on the size of the particles that make it up.
+The glue that holds it together, and the density of the board.
 Because particle board can made out of a lot of wood waste, its quality can vary quite a bit.
 Smaller particles make the board better quality, denser, and heavier.
 One of the best kinds of particle board is medium density fiberboard (MDF). which is high quality, but can be very heavy, making it difficult to hang large cabinets.
-Particle board is also gouged or scratched. this is not as much of an issue if it protected by wood veneer or laminate.
+Particle board is also gouged or scratched. his is not as much of an issue if it protected by wood veneer or laminate.

 Behind the cherry, birch. or maple doors of a kitchen cabinet is the wood used to construct the cabinet box. the back, sides, top, shelves, and bottom.
 There are usually two options for cabinet box construction: plywood and particle board.
 Plywood made up of layers of wood veneer glued together. alternating the grain of the wood for stability.
 Particle board (also known as furniture board) made of wood fibers glued. and pressed together, sometimes using a mold.
 Each material has benefits to consider.